-There are four main onsen ("hotsprings") sites in Tsuruoka, deeply anchored to the history of the city.
+There are four main onsens ("hot springs") sites in Tsuruoka, deeply anchored to the history of the city.
 Two along the sea, one along the river, and one in the inner city.
-Each of them has special properties and provides an unique environment to spend a pure moment disconnected from the loud and oppressing world.
+Each of them has special properties and provides a unique environment to spend a pure moment disconnected from the loud and oppressing world.

 A gorgeous building that is 400 years old.
 A wonderful zen garden and outdoor bath..
 To go there by bus, get off at Ashiyu Anbeyumae.
 Tachibanaya is just at the right behind Bankokuya (the biggest building of the place).
 You will recognize it by its wooden structure.

 A giant establishment along the river that will remind you of the Ghibli movie Spirited Away.
 To go there by bus, get off at Ashiyu Anbeyumae.
 Look for the biggest building near the river and there you are!

 A warm and comfortable atmosphere reigns in this onsen.
 Experience the peace of soul when soaking in the bath facing the zen garden.

 A hot spring site alongside the beach that is around 1000 years old.
 Conveniently located near Kamo Aquarium, Zenpoji Temple, and Shonai Airport.
 The place is famous for its marine activities.
 You will find on Yunohama square a free public footbath and a drinkable spring water fountain.